 Point Judith Pond, RI

 - Origin:Point Judith Pond, RI(USA)

 An explosive, sweet brine with a velvety finish.

-Upweller reared, then moved to rack and Bag growout site.
-This is the off-bottom culture site for the same folks that grow Moonstone Oysters.
+Upweller reared, then moved to rack-and-bag growout site.
 Dozens of species of fish, crabs and more use the cages as a protective artificial reef.